 Obtained a confidential settlement for an Oscar-winning filmmaker in an accounting and profit participation dispute related to The Lord of the Rings.

-Successfully defended the founders and franchisor of the world-famous improv comedy clubs in trademark infringement and breach of contract disputes
+Successfully defended the founders and franchisor of the world-famous Improv Comedy Club in trademark infringement and breach of contract disputes.

 - Media & Entertainment: Litigation, Chambers USA